๐Ÿฆ Microbiology

 Pili

-• Fimbriae are shorter pili that mediate attachment to host tissues, making them critical for initiating infection
+• Fimbriae (common pili) are short, hair-like projections that mediate attachment to host tissues, making them critical for the initial stages of infection and colonization.

-• Sex pilus (F pilus) forms a conjugation bridge for DNA transfer between bacteria during horizontal gene transfer
+• The sex pilus (F pilus) is a longer structure that forms a conjugation bridge between two bacterial cells, enabling DNA transfer during horizontal gene transfer.

-Compare: Flagella vs. Pili—both are surface appendages, but flagella provide swimming motility while pili primarily mediate attachment and DNA transfer.
-An FRQ about bacterial colonization of host tissues should focus on pili; questions about chemotaxis should focus on flagella.
+Compare: Flagella vs. Pili: both are surface appendages, but flagella provide swimming motility while pili primarily mediate attachment and DNA transfer.
+A question about bacterial colonization of host tissues should focus on pili; questions about chemotaxis should focus on flagella.

 Metabolic Machinery and Internal Environment